Opencast-Moodle/moodle-block_opencast/README.md

 #### Control episode visibility
 In this section you can configure if the teacher is allowed to control the visibility of an Opencast episode after the episode has been processed.

-#### Add LTI module
+#### Add Opencast LTI modules to courses
-In this section you can enable a feature to let teachers add an Opencast LTI module to the course.
-This LTI module will be pointing to the course's Opencast series.
+In this section you can enable a feature to let teachers add an Opencast LTI series module to the course.
+This LTI series module will be pointing to the course's Opencast series.
 To be able to use this feature, you have to create a preconfigured LTI tool for showing Opencast series first.

+You can also enable a feature to let teachers add Opencast LTI episode modules to the course.
+These LTI episode modules will be pointing to an Opencast episode.
+To be able to use this feature, you have to create a preconfigured LTI tool for showing Opencast episodes first.

 Capabilities
 ------------